Migrants fall through the cracks in Austria's asylum system

 In the past month, tens of thousands have moved smoothly onwards to Germany, the most popular destination for migrants.
 However, Austria also expects around 85,000 asylum requests this year - a similar level in per capita terms to Germany's.

-At Austria's main asylum center in Traiskirchen, about 20 km (12 miles) south of Vienna, overcrowding became so severe this summer that up to 2,000 people had to sleep outdoors.
+At Austria's main asylum centre in Traiskirchen, about 20 km (12 miles) south of Vienna, overcrowding became so severe this summer that up to 2,000 people had to sleep outdoors.

 Eventually, the government agreed with Slovakia to send up to 500 asylum seekers to a former university campus in the Slovak town of Gabcikovo to relieve the strain.

-Getting people to that center, and to others in Austria, has not always gone smoothly.
+Getting people to that centre, and to others in Austria, has not always gone smoothly.

 Omar, a 27-year-old cook from Deraa - the cradle of the Syrian uprising against President Bashar al-Assad - says he didn't know he was supposed to board a bus to Gabcikovo.
 And missing it left him homeless, penniless and without medical insurance.